For a long time, I believed that if something was meant for my growth, it would feel relieving, expansive and like a deep exhale.

-For a long time, I believed that if something was meant for my growth, it would feel relieving, expansive and like a deep exhale.
-What I didn’t understand then was that real growth rarely arrives as comfort; it arrives as a disruption and leaves us unsettled and wondering why change is so hard.
+What I didn’t understand then was that real growth rarely arrives as comfort; it arrives as disruption and leaves us unsettled and wondering why changing is so hard.

-The change I’m speaking about isn’t the kind we usually talk about.
+The growth I’m speaking about isn’t the kind we usually talk about.
 It’s not about changing a habit or improving a routine.
 It’s not about eating differently, exercising more, or getting better sleep.
 Those changes matter, and are often necessary, but they’re not the changes that tend to unravel us from the inside out.

-There are quieter and more unsettling kinds of change.
-The kind that requires us to reshape our inner habits and ultimately changes the very relationship we have with ourselves.
+Personal growth stress requires us to reshape our inner habits and ultimately changes the very relationship we have with ourselves.

 Meditation entered my life during a season of suffering.
 My stress hormones were elevated.
 My body was tense.
 I had a confusing and unsettling feeling that something was missing in my life.
 I was tired of feeling on edge and disconnected from myself.
 I wanted clarity and inner peace.